HMXCorp/RedFlagsServer/README.md

 - An Azure DevOps subscription - see [Sign up for Azure DevOps](https://learn.microsoft.com/en-us/azure/devops/user-guide/sign-up-invite-teammates) for information on setting up an Azure DevOps account.
 You must create a resource group into which the Red Flags Server resources will be deployed.
 - An understanding of Azure DevOps including configuring and creating Azure DevOps pipelines - see the [Azure Pipelines documentation](https://learn.microsoft.com/en-us/azure/devops/pipelines/?view=azure-devops) for complete information on this topic.

-The Red Flags Server is an [HMX.ai](https://hmx.ai) CRex<sup>TM</sup> (Cognitive Reasoning Engine) Enterprise application.
-References to HMX CRex or CRex in the following can be interpreted as equivalent to the Red Flags Server.

 To create the required resources and deploy the Red Flags Server, follow the steps below.
-You can inspect and edit the provided YAML files to understand the deployment steps and makes adjustments if required.
+You can inspect and edit the provided YAML files to understand the deployment steps and make adjustments if required; however, only the configurations described below are needed for a sucessfull deployment and completion of the functional tests.
 The Red Flags Server is deployed as a container application in [Docker](https://www.docker.com/).

 ### Configuration and Deployment

-1. Change the registry password and service principal ID.
-The [azure-resource.parameters.json](RedFlagsServer_and_Workbench/Deployment/ARM/azure-resources.parameters.json) contains two configurations that are required before deployment:
+1. Change the service principal ID.
+The [azure-resource.parameters.json](RedFlagsServer_and_Workbench/Deployment/ARM/azure-resources.parameters.json) contains two configurations, only one of which is required before deployment:

 - registryPassword - this is a secure password for accessing the container from which the CRex (i.e., the Red Flags Server) image will be copied.
 This is an Azure DevOps variable that should not be altered.
 - servicePrincipal - when you follow the steps to connect Azure DevOps to the GitHub repository, a Service Principal will be created automatically.
 The ID for the Service Principal must be added here.